ziqo-maker/star/README.md

-# Make TON Telegram Mini App 8: Telegram Mini App With Stars Payments
+# Telegram Mini App With Stars Payments

-Guide #8 in the Make TON Telegram Mini App series!
-A complete example of a Telegram Mini App for purchasing digital items using Telegram Stars, built with Next.js 15, TypeScript, and Tailwind CSS.
+A complete full-stack example of a modern Telegram Mini App for selling digital products using Telegram Stars payments.
+Built with Next.js 15, TypeScript, Tailwind CSS, and Telegram Bot API, this app includes secure invoice generation, purchase history, secret content access after purchase, and refund processing via a Python companion bot.
+Ideal for Web3 developers, Telegram bot creators, and digital entrepreneurs looking to monetize through Telegram's payment ecosystem.

 > **Note:** This application is designed to work exclusively within the Telegram ecosystem as a Telegram Mini App.
 It should be accessed only through Telegram and not directly via a web browser.